JakeWnuk/ptt/README.md

  Password Transformation Tool (`ptt`) is a versatile utility designed for password cracking.
 It facilitates the creation of custom rules and transformations, as well as the generation of wordlists.
 This tool supports processing data from files, URLs, and standard input, streamlining cracking workflows.

-`PTT` is written in `Go` and is compatible with multiple platforms and can be easily integrated into existing workflows.
+`PTT` is written in `Go`, is compatible with multiple platforms, and can be easily integrated into existing workflows.
 The tool is designed to be user-friendly and intuitive, with a wide range of features and options.

 ## Features:
 - **Multiple Input Sources:** Process data from files, URLs, and standard input.
 Accepts directories, files, and URLs as input.
 Use multiple flags to combine sources.